Helping To Make A Difference

 Disabled Hunters Services uses its combined resources to locate, organize and cooperate in opportunities for people with disabilities.
 As many hunts as possible are organized on public and private lands, as well as commercial outfitters.
 We also offer support at state and local levels through established Buckmasters chapters.
 These chapters raise funds and work together to meet the needs of challenged sportsmen in their communities.
 Look here for chapters in your area.

 Our program creates environments where people with disabilities and illnesses can offer peer support to one another.
 The camaraderie facilitates hope and fosters confidence, self-esteem and independence among our participants.
 Injured hunters can once again take part in something that was a very important part of their lives.
-There are no membership fees to pay or clubs that challenged hunters have to join in order to participate.

 Life Hunts grants hunting trips to critically ill and extremely disabled children and young adults up to age twenty one.
 Life Hunts was created in 1998 after mainstream foundations stopped granting hunting wishes or requests that involved hunting, firearms or archery equipment.
 The Life Hunt program gives children with questionable futures a glimmer of hope, and something to look forward to through their medical trials.
 These hunts are also offered to severely disabled children who have diseases known to shorten their life span.
 Please follow the Life Hunt link for more info.
-Click here for Life Hunt Application 2016-2017.
+Click here for Life Hunt Application.

 We Provide Valuable Information